 IFRS, on the other hand, doesn’t require a notional amount in order to meet the definition of a derivative.
 IFRS defines a derivative contract as a financial instrument or other contract with all the following characteristics: See the following example from IFRS 9:IG.B.8.

 Accordingly, Corporate PPAs typically meet the definition of a derivative under IFRS.
 Accounting professionals reporting under IFRS should be aware of this difference from U.S. GAAP, especially if dual reporting under both U.S. GAAP and IFRS are required.
 Many more contracts could be subject to derivative accounting.

-Matt Smith is a Director in Opportune LLP's Financial Instruments Group.
-Matt assists companies with their accounting for complex financial instruments under both U.S. GAAP and IFRS.
-With 15 years of client service experience at Opportune and EY, Matt has gained extensive knowledge and expertise in derivative valuation and hedge accounting, stock-based compensation, debt and equity financing activities, embedded derivative assessments, Dodd-Frank compliance and SEC reporting.
-Matt has an undergraduate degree in Accounting from Oral Roberts University.
-He is also a member of the American Institute of Certified Public Accountants.
+As a Managing Director at Opportune, Matt Smith assists companies with their accounting for complex financial instruments under both U.S. GAAP and IFRS.
+With over 15 years of client service experience at Opportune and Ernst & Young, Matt has gained extensive knowledge and expertise in debt and equity financing activities, derivatives and hedging, share-based payments, and SEC reporting.
+He holds an undergraduate degree in Accounting from Oral Roberts University and is a CPA licensed in the State of Oklahoma.

 When you choose Opportune, you gain access to seasoned professionals who not only listen to your needs, but who will work hand in hand with you to achieve established goals.
 With a sense of urgency and a can-do mindset, we focus on taking the steps necessary to create a higher impact and achieve maximum results for your organization.Leadership